Phoebe Waller-Bridge: Personal life

 Waller-Bridge lives in the Shoreditch area of London.
 She met Irish presenter and documentary filmmaker Conor Woodman when he saw her as Marian in Mydidae, a contemporary relationship drama play by Jack Thorne at the Soho Theatre in December 2012 and at the Trafalgar Theatre in March 2013; they married in 2014.
 By December 2017, they had separated and filed for divorce; it was finalised in 2022.
-Since 2017, she has been in a relationship with filmmaker and playwright Martin McDonagh.
-They were first linked together on 15 October 2017, when they attended the UK premiere of his crime drama film Three Billboards Outside Ebbing, Missouri at the BFI London Film Festival.
+Since 2017, she has been in a relationship with Irish playwright and filmmaker Martin McDonagh.
+They were first linked together on 15 October 2017, when they attended the UK premiere of his film Three Billboards Outside Ebbing, Missouri at the BFI London Film Festival.

 Waller-Bridge describes herself as an atheist, although she says she "hopped around a bit from religion to religion" while growing up.
 She avoids social media, stating in an August 2019 interview that she "would feel pressure to be funny the whole time" and that she did not feel confident enough to deal with the negative comments that come with social media use.